 The same question baffles many.
 So before taking the plunge, it’s obvious to wonder if Japanese is one of the most tricky languages to learn.

-And it is the right thing to do the possible learning curve and difficulties you will encounter.
-Knowing all, in the beginning allows you to learn this language successfully.
+It is the right thing to do because of the possible learning curve and difficulties you will encounter.
+Knowing everything in the beginning allows you to learn this language successfully.

 If you’re watching Japanese TV shows, you will appreciate it if you have a fundamental understanding of the language.